 Payroll processing can be a headache for a small business owner, especially if you manage the entire process yourself.
 You may be considering increasing efficiency by outsourcing to a payroll service.
-But before you make the leap, you’re probably wondering – how much does a payroll service cost?
+Before you make the leap, you’re probably wondering – how much does a payroll service cost?

 5 Factors That Determine How Much Payroll Services Cost